 As stated earlier, not all of your protein needs to contain all nine essential amino acids – you can combine one or more complementary foods to create a complete protein.
 For example, most grains contain almost no lysine, but legumes, such as peanuts, beans, and lentils, include a decent amount of the amino acid.
 On the flip side, legumes don't have much tryptophan, methionine, and cystine, but those amino acids are found in grains.
 By eating both, your body can get all the amino acids it needs to build muscle.
 A few examples:

 - Brown rice + beans, lentils, or chickpeas (try chickpea curry over rice!)

 - Pita + hummus and veggies

 - Hummus Crostini

 Why Follow A Vegan Diet for Building Muscle?

 Gaining muscle and enjoying a vegan lifestyle do not have to be mutually exclusive.
 The benefits of a whole food, vegan diet have been widely confirmed in research, and by following a plant-based lifestyle, you’ll naturally get a variety of both the macro-and micro-nutrients your body needs to build muscle and power tough workouts.
 Eating a plant-based diet can aid in faster recovery, increased endurance, and lowered inflammation versus a diet heavy in animal products and highly processed foods.
 As a bonus, a vegan lifestyle is also a great way to help reduce animal cruelty and live more sustainably.

 Be sure to add a plant-based protein source to each snack and meal throughout the day to ensure you’re getting adequate intake, and don’t forget to refuel with healthy carbs after a workout.

-Our vegan MacroBars are packed with protein, healthy fats, and both simple and complex carbohydrates, making them a healthy snack to help you achieve your goals.
+Our vegan protein bars are packed with protein, healthy fats, and both simple and complex carbohydrates, making them a healthy snack to help you achieve your goals.